Super-resolution positron emission tomography by intensity modulation: Proof of concept: Result

-Figure~\ref{fig:gate} shows M0 and M2 images obtained from GATE data.
-The phantom was placed at the center of the system, and 5\,mm thick tungsten was used for M2.
-As described above, simulated data in a dataset had the same scan duration, and the M2 and M0 data in dataset 1 (dataset 2) had 4.6M and 8M (8.1M and 14M) events, respectively.
-Again, the M2 images are observed to have considerably better resolution than the M0 images.
-At both noise levels, the 1.5\,mm sources are resolvable in M2 but not in M0 when using 50 OSEM iterations.
-Using 300 OSEM iterations for M2, resolution is further improved with 8.1M data but noise is significantly amplified with 4.6M data.
-Unlike images in Figs.~\ref{fig:noise-free-center-50}-\ref{fig:noisy}, aliasing artifacts are not evident in M0.
-We postulate that this may be due to the wider PSFs in the case of GATE simulated data.
+Figure~\ref{fig:gate} shows the S, M0, and M2 images obtained from GATE data.
+For S, 1.0\,mm pixels were used while 0.3\,mm pixels were used for M0 and M2.
+The phantom was placed at the center of the scanner, and 5\,mm thickness tungsten was used for M2.
+Two datasets corresponding to two different scan durations were produced.
+The M2 and M0 data in dataset 1 had, respectively, 6.4M and 11.0M events.
+In dataset 2, they had 10.4M and 17.8M events.
+As with analytically simulated data, SR-PET was successfully achieved for GATE data.
+Again, the S images have the worst resolution; the S and M0 images exhibits streak artifacts; and the M2 images have considerably better resolution than others.
+For the two noise levels considered, the 1.8\,mm sources are resolvable in M2 but not in M0 when using 30 iterations.
+Using 100 iterations for M2, resolution is further improved with the 10.4M-event data but noise is considerably amplified with the 6.4M-event data.
+Compared to the images shown in figures~\ref{fig:noise-free-center-M0}-\ref{fig:noisy}, aliasing artifacts in S and M0 are not as conspicuous.
+We postulate that this may be due to the wider PSFs in the case of GATE data.

+Figure~\ref{fig:CRC-gate} shows the CRC-STD tradeoff curves obtained using dataset 2.
+At the same number of iterations, nearly every M2 data point lies above and to the right of the corresponding M0 point, indicating that M2 image has higher spatial resolution but also greater image noise compared to M0.
+For all source diameters, the M2 curve is consistently above the M0, demonstrating that M2 image is quantitatively superior.